Shaq Fu

 Shaq Fu is not the kind of game most gamers will naturally gravitate toward.
 Instead it’s one of those things that tugs at the same part of us that causes people to curiously tilt their head at car wrecks or turn around and search for the animal they just hit to see just what their tires did to the thing.
 Point is, I don’t think anyone is actually expecting a game called “Shaq Fu” to be a gold mine of quality, and in that respect you won’t be let down.

-Oh, he says this to everyone.
+He says this to everyone.
 Shh, just go along with it.

 Actually I’m not really sure if Shaq Fu can qualify as a game.
 Games are enjoyable and amusing forms of entertainment.
 This is more like a vessel for Shaquille O’Neil glorification; a sort of Trojan Horse of Shaquillian propaganda, if you prefer.
 See it goes like this – Shaq is sightseeing and absorbing the rich culture of Tokyo before his all-star charity game (no wait, it gets better) when he finds his way to a small shop.
 The elderly man there refers to him as the “Chosen One” and bids him to enter a portal (disguised cleverly as his back room) and rescue an innocent little boy from the clutches of evil.
 Shaq, of course, jumps at the opportunity.